Roshendz/audio_transcriber/README.md

 - User-friendly interface with modern design.
 - **New in version 1.1.0**: Integrated media player.
 Users can now listen to the audio files directly within the app before transcribing them.
 - **New in version 1.2.0**: Export transcriptions to text or PDF files.
+- **New in version 1.3.0**: Mute audio functionality.
+- **New in version 1.3.0**: The progress indicator shows the current playback position nad duration of the audio file.
+- **New in version 1.3.0**: Dark mode support with QDarkStyle.
+-

 ## How to Use